AI Governance in Healthcare

 - Visibility: Knowing exactly which AI tools are being used, by whom, and where patient data is flowing.
 You can't govern what you can't see.

-- Accountability: clear ownership over AI outputs.
+- Accountability: Clear ownership over AI outputs.
 When a tool generates a note, a code, or a recommendation, someone has to be responsible for reviewing it.
 AI assists.
 Clinicians decide.

 - Compliance Infrastructure: Not just a BAA checkbox, but real alignment with HIPAA, SOC 2, and whatever regulatory frameworks are coming next.
 Because they are coming.